xbeat/Machine-Learning/README.md

 Introduction to Data Pipeline Processes

 Data pipeline processes are essential for managing and transforming data in modern data-driven organizations.
 This presentation will explore three main approaches: ETL, ELT, and EtLT, discussing their characteristics, advantages, and disadvantages.

+## Python Concepts and Code Examples for Intermediate to Expert

+Bias-Variance Tradeoff in Machine Learning

+The bias-variance tradeoff is a fundamental concept in machine learning that describes the relationship between a model's ability to minimize bias (assumptions made about data) and variance (sensitivity to training data variations).
+Understanding this tradeoff helps optimize model complexity and performance.

 ## Calculating the Astronomical Cost of an ISS Wedding Using Python